jennybc/STAT545A_2013/hw03_dataAggregation.md

   * DUE: Before class begins 9:30am Monday September 23.
     - Compile into an HTML report.
 Follow the naming convention.
 Publish the HTML report on the web somewhere, such as on RPubs.
 Make the slug follow the naming convention.
     - Publish the R Markdown file as a Gist.
 Follow the naming convention.
-    - Share your links.
-DETAILS TBD.
-Worst case, come to class ready to share links.
+    - Share your links by editing [this Google doc](https://docs.google.com/document/d/1QBzCNFujBgrzDRtfPR_VBlKnpFsO_E6WIl-xUMJIb68/edit?usp=sharing).

 Tips